 There are many pests and diseases that can affect potatoes and the ones discussed here are the most likely to affect the home vegetable gardener

-There are three main soil borne pests that attack potatoes Eelworm, Wireworm and Slugs, all three damaged the tubers by boring into them.
+There are three main soil-borne pests that attack potatoes Eelworm, Wireworm and Slugs, all three damaged the tubers by boring into them.
 Crop rotation is very important in preventing these pests from becoming a severe problem.
 Most early varieties seem to be rarely attacked.
-Slugs and wireworm are more of a problem in wet summers and in heavy wet soil.
-The major air borne disease is Potato Blight and is hence the most common one faced by the home grower.
-It is a fungal disease which is most prevalent in warm wet conditions e.g. what we call summer in Britain.
+Slugs and wireworm are more of a problem in wet summers and heavy wet soil.
+The major air-borne disease is Potato Blight and is hence the most common one faced by the home grower.
+It is a fungal disease that is most prevalent in warm wet conditions e.g. what we call summer in Britain.